kevinding0218/InterviewDocuments/Q and A/Multi-thread & Concurrent.md

 		}
 		```
 	- What happens if the buffer is empty?
-		- The thread executing this consumer is blocked in the while loop
+		- The thread executing this consumer with running the `isEmpty()` method inside the infinite loop will be running forever.
+So this thread will be blocked inside the consume method,
-		-
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTcyMjI1NDE4NSwtMjI0MjE5NjgzLC00OD
+eyJoaXN0b3J5IjpbLTM1ODY5NjgyMywtMjI0MjE5NjgzLC00OD
 Y2OTIwMTAsNTI0MTk3NzgsLTY1MDY1OTI5MSwtMjA4ODc0NjYx
 Ml19
 -->